Alpha-Lipoic Acid

 What are the health benefits of alpha lipoic acid?

-The antioxidant properties of alpha-lipoic acid have been linked to several benefits, including lower blood sugar levels, reduced inflammation, slowed skin aging, and improved nerve function.
+The antioxidant properties of alpha-lipoic acid have been linked to several benefits, including lower blood sugar levels, reduced physical strain, slowed skin aging, and improved nerve function.
 Humans only produce alpha-lipoic acid in small amounts.

 Clinical Studies